How to Make a Discord Bot in 2023

 If you’ve followed the guide above to a tee, you should see your bot appear in your Discord server as OFFLINE.

-Ping Pong Bot Offline On Discord
+Ping Pong Bot Offline on Discord

 This is okay, and this is all normal.
 Your bot will show as offline until you bring up and run your bot’s code.